-If you’re a current Optus customer interested in 5G, or you’re thinking about making the switch to an Optus phone or broadband plan, we’ve put together an easy guide to the telco’s shiny new 5G network – including plans, prices, and speeds.
+If you’re a current Optus customer interested in 5G, or you’re thinking about making the switch to an Optus 5G phone plan or broadband plan, we’ve put together an easy guide to the telco’s shiny new 5G network – including plans, prices, and speeds.

 In this guide we’ll cover:

-- Where Optus 5G is available
+- Where is Optus 5G available

 - Optus 5G home broadband